pandaandsushi/Tucil2_13522012_13522025/README.md

 ## How to Run 🌿
 - Open a code editor, for now we use VSCode
-- Open the desired algorithm to use Divide and Conquer (dncfunc.py) or Brute Force (BF.py)
+- Navigate to the main.py file in the src folder.
 - Run the code with the arrow button top right of the screen, or use `Ctrl + Alt + N`
+- Choose the desired algorithm to use Divide and Conquer or Brute Force

 ## How to Use 🪄
 - Enter the number of control points